AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

 .. meta::
-   :description: Using the AWS Network Load Balancer to balance loads between the cloud and a remote office or datacenter
+   :description: Using the AWS Network Load Balancer and Aviatrix Gateway to balance loads between the cloud and a remote office or datacenter
    :keywords: NLB, network load balancer, aviatrix, balance workload

+.. role:: orange

+.. role:: green

+.. role:: blue

 .. raw:: html